UUDigitalHumanitieslab/gretel-vagrant-box/README.md

 To finish the installation and make gretel work do the following:
 * go to `localhost:8080/gretel-upload` in your browser
 * Upload a corpus with a quest account.
 (For example sarah_test.cha.zip)
-* Reload the vagrant
+* Reload the vagrant box
 * ssh to the virtual machine and start the basexserver (basexserver -S)
 * go to `localhost:8080/gretel` Gretel works now

-The gretel upload site should be shown if everything went as intended
+Both gretel and gretel_upload are cloned to vagrant_data and you can start working on it.

+### Troubleshooting

+Make sure that all users have full access (777) to the content of vagrant data.
+This is necessary because of a quirk with the shared directories.

 ### Explanation